Lebanese Civil War: Sabra and Shatila massacre

-17 May Agreement
+May 17 Agreement

 On 17 May 1983, Lebanon's Amine Gemayel, Israel, and the United States signed an agreement on Israeli withdrawal conditioned on the departure of Syrian troops, reportedly after the US and Israel exerted severe pressure on Gemayel.
-The agreement stated that "the state of war between Israel and Lebanon has been terminated and no longer exists."
-Thus, the agreement in effect amounted to a peace agreement with Israel, and was additionally seen by many Lebanese Muslims as an attempt for Israel to gain a permanent hold on the Lebanese South.
-The 17 May Agreement was widely portrayed in the Arab world as an imposed surrender, and Amine Gemayel was accused of acting as a Quisling President; tensions in Lebanon hardened considerably.
+The agreement stated that "the state of war between Israel and Lebanon has been terminated and no longer exists".
+The agreement in effect amounted to a peace agreement with Israel, and was seen by many Lebanese Muslims as an attempt for Israel to gain a permanent hold on the Lebanese South.

+The 17 May Agreement was widely portrayed in the Arab world as an imposed surrender.
+Amine Gemayel was accused of acting as a Quisling President.
+Tensions in Lebanon hardened considerably.
 Syria strongly opposed the agreement and declined to discuss the withdrawal of its troops, effectively stalemating further progress.

 Mountain War

-In August 1983, Israel withdrew from the Chouf District (southeast of Beirut), thus removing the buffer between the Druze and the Maronite militias and triggering another round of brutal fighting, the Mountain War.
+In August 1983, Israel withdrew from the Chouf District in southeast of Beirut, removing the buffer between the Druze and the Maronite militias, and triggering another round of brutal fighting, the Mountain War.
 Israel did not intervene.
 By September 1983, the Druze had gained control over most of the Chouf, and Israeli forces had pulled out from all but the southern security zone.

 In September 1983, following the Israeli withdrawal and the ensuing battles between the Lebanese Army and opposing factions for control of key terrain during the Mountain War, the Reagan White House approved the use of naval gunfire to subdue Druze and Syrian positions in order to give support to and protect the Lebanese Army, which was under severe duress.

-Bombings against US targets and foundation of Hezbollah
+Iranian involvement and founding of Hezbollah

 In 1982, the Islamic Republic of Iran established a base in the Syrian-controlled Bekaa Valley in Lebanon.
 From that base, the Islamic Revolutionary Guard Corps (IRGC) "founded, financed, trained and equipped Hezbollah to operate as a proxy army" for Iran.
 The IRGC organized Hezbollah by drafting members from Shi'a groups resisting the Israeli occupation and from the main Shi'a movement, Nabih Berri's Amal Movement.
 The group found inspiration for its revolutionary Islamism in the Iranian Revolution of 1979.
 With Iranian sponsorship and a large pool of disaffected Shi'a refugees from which to draw support, Hezbollah quickly grew into a strong, armed force.